codefresh-io/cap-docs.codefresh.io/_docs/deployment/create-application.md

 #### Type of Application
 The tool used to create the application's manifests.
-Codefresh supports defining application manifests as a directory, or with Helm or Kustomize.
+Codefresh supports defining application manifests as a directory, Helm charts, or Kustomize.
 If you are using other tools to define application manifests, use the Plugin type.
-For information on tools, see the Argo CD's documentation on [Tools](https://argo-cd.readthedocs.io/en/stable/user-guide/application_sources/){:target="_blank"}.
+For more information, see the Argo CD's documentation on [Tools](https://argo-cd.readthedocs.io/en/stable/user-guide/application_sources/){:target="_blank"}.

 * **Directory**: A `directory` application, which is the default application type in Argo CD.
   * **Directory recurse**: Optional.
 Select to include subdirectories.
   * **Top-level arguments**: Optional.
-Select to include subdirectories.
+Select and define parameters.
   * **External variables**: Optional.
-Select to include subdirectories.
+Select and define external variables.

 * **Helm**: Create the application as a Helm chart.
    * **Values files**: One or more `values.yaml` files to store the parameters.
    * **Values**: Optional.
-Define overrides for the values in the `values.yaml` files.
-Argo CD overrides the values defined for the specified parameters.
+When defined, new values not in `values.yaml` files are added, and existing values are overridden.

 * **Kustomize**: Create a Kustomize application, with the following settings:
   * **Version**: The version of Kustomize used to create the application.